tutorcruncher/hermes/README.md

 ### Running locally

 #### Ngrok:
+We use ngrok to expose our local hermes server to the internet, so that we can receive webhooks from Pipedrive and TC2.

 HINT: if you create a account with ngrok, it will give you a static url that you can use for the webhooks, that will never expire ;)